baselime/docs/connectors/aws.md

 Once the template is deployed on AWS, return to the Baselime web console and refresh the page.
 You should see the newly connected AWS environment in the list of connected environment.

-Within minutes telemtry data from your AWS environment should start displaying in the events streams in the Baselime web console.
+Within minutes telemetry data from your AWS environment should start displaying in the events streams in the Baselime web console.

 ---

 ## Troubleshooting

-If you encounter any issers or error when connecting your AWS environment, please don't hesitate to contact us, or join our [Slack community](https://join.slack.com/t/baselimecommunity/shared_invite/zt-1eu7l0ag1-wxYXQV6Fr_aiB3ZPm3LhDQ) where we are always available to support.
+If you encounter any issues or error when connecting your AWS environment, please don't hesitate to contact us, or join our [Slack community](https://join.slack.com/t/baselimecommunity/shared_invite/zt-1eu7l0ag1-wxYXQV6Fr_aiB3ZPm3LhDQ) where we are always available to support.

 ---